sckieran/Metabarcoding_Pipeline_Waits/README.md

 - Demultiplexed, appropriately-named paired-end metabarcoding data in fastq (or fastq.gz) format, with adapters trimmed.
 Each gene or primer set should be analyzed separately, and should be in a different folder called gene1, gene2...geneN.
 - A parameters file (see template) with your filtering parameters.
 You don't need this until step 3, so you can fill it out after you've seen the quality report on your reads.
 It must be in exactly the format as the template.
 - The output of a single run of ncbitax2lin.
 This script will attempt to install and run ncbitax2lin if it can't find a taxonomy file.
 If you are having issues with permissions and install, you can run it yourself by copying the commands from [this readme](https://github.com/zyxue/ncbitax2lin), the script assumes a name of "ncbi_lineages_[date_of_utcnow].csv.gz" but is agnostic to the date, and you can provide a name if preferred.
-- A tab-separated, single-line list of genes/loci you're interested in.
-If you provide a genelist in step 1, the script will use the header from that list.

-Additionally, to run the local database building tool, you need:
-- A taxa file containing the scientific names of your target taxa, one per line, with the header "taxname"
+- A taxa file containing the scientific names of your target taxa, one per line, with the header "taxname", if you want to run step 1 and query NCBI for your fasta.
 - A file with lists of common terms for your target genes.
 One gene per column, as many permutations on the gene as you'd like, one per line (ie, "Cytochrome Oxidase I", "COI", "COX1").
 See the example files for a template.
-The columns should have a header (which you can repeat in the body) that is ta short, human-readable name of the gene that contains no spaces, slashes, quote marks or other special characters.
+The columns should have a header (which you can repeat in the body) that is a short, human-readable name of the gene that contains no spaces, slashes, quote marks or other special characters.
 For example, instead of heading your column "Cytochrome Oxidase I", head it "COI".
-This file can serve as your "genelist" file for steps 2 and 3 as well.
+This file can serve as your "genelist" file for steps 2 through 4 as well.

 Data is often demultiplexed by the sequencing service company at no (or minor) cost.
 However, if your data has not been demultiplexed, we recommend using either [fastq-multx](https://github.com/brwnj/fastq-multx) or the demux-by-name function of [BBMap](https://github.com/BioInfoTools/BBMap).
-Some demultiplexers (fastq-multx, for instance) do automatic trimming, others do not.
-The dual-indexed fusion primers often used in metabarcoding may require extra trimming of the overhangs.
+Some demultiplexers (fastq-multx, for instance) do automatic trimming, others do not, which is why this pipeline only accepts pre-trimmed data, although you have the option of using dada2's `trim` function to trim N bases from left/right.
 We recommend using [cutadapt](https://cutadapt.readthedocs.io/en/stable/) to trim.

 ### Software and Installation

 You will need
-- Command-line github (pre-installed on UI RCDS Cluster, UCD FARM and Barbera)
+- Command-line git (pre-installed on UI RCDS Cluster, UCD FARM and Barbera)
 - Command-Line BLAST [Installation Instructions Here](https://www.ncbi.nlm.nih.gov/books/NBK279690/) (pre-installed on UI RCDS Cluster, UCD FARM and Barbera)
 - NCBItax2lin: [see here](https://github.com/zyxue/ncbitax2lin) used to add taxonomic information to the local reference database.
 Requires pip to install.
 - gnu-sed (gsed) [Installation Instructions Here](https://formulae.brew.sh/formula/gnu-sed).
 Nearly all unix-based computing clusters use this as the default (including UI RCDS, FARM and Barbera), but it needs to be installed on a mac and aliased to 'sed'.
 It can be easily installed with [homebrew](https://brew.sh/)